noahgade/NonlinearPermutedGrangerCausality/README.md

 - Code used to modify the application study data in Section 5 (.m file).
 The original data for the application study was obtained from the [CRCNS data shaing website](https://crcns.org/data-sets).
 We use 060802mw02 from ac-1 and cite the following works:

-- The data for the application study was obtained from the [CRCNS data shaing website](https://crcns.org/data-sets).
-We use 060802mw02 from ac-1 and cite the following works:

     Machens, C. K., M. S. Wehr, and A. M. Zador (2004).
 Linearity of cortical receptive fields measured with natural sounds. *Journal of Neuroscience 24* (5), 1089–1100.

     Asari, H., M. Wehr, C. K. Machens, and A. M. Zador (2009).
 Auditory cortex and thalamic neuronal responses to various natural and synthetic sounds.
 CRCNS.org.